These years are winter. The skies are overcast with dramatic clouds.

 Turning under and rising away from the horizons, going from us and coming back

-forever to us, starfalls are the hidden promises we hold.
+us, starfalls are the hidden promises we hold.

 This also is possible.